loulou7593/Ultimate-Switch-Hack-Script/README_en.md

 The GPL V3 license applies to the batch scripts at the root of this project, the translation scripts as well as the "tools/python3_scripts/ssnc/serials.json.safe" file, the "tools/python3_scripts/ssnc/serials.json.beta" file, the "tools\python3_scripts\Keys_management\keys_management.py" file and all files in the "tools\Storage" folder of this project.
 For the rest, the licenses specific to the software concerned apply.

+## Importante note

+The SD preparation can prepare it with  Atmosphere 0.10.1, SX OS 2.9.3 beta (for the other things see the changelogs) so the  hack is supported to the 9.1.0 firmware or lesser for the non-patched consoles, for the patched consoles Cafeine support the consoles on the 4.1.0 firmware and lesser.
+For personal reasons this project will not be updated by myself during an undefinite time.

 ## Features

 <ul>